LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

        ![image](https://user-images.githubusercontent.com/69487009/156475780-19ff599b-56da-4d43-ae22-3ac738e9bc05.png)

   2. Select all the points past the voltage you want (900 mV) by holding down shift and left click and highlighting.
-  3. Drag all the points down by selecting a point and dragging it down.
-Make sure the highest point on the part you are dragging down is lower than the highest point to its left, but other than that, you can drag it down anywhere.
+  3. Drag all the points down by selecting a point and dragging it all the way down down.
+Make sure the highest point on the part you are dragging down is lower than the highest point to its left.

      3. Your curve should now look like this: